How To Use Docking Station With Laptop Closed? 5 Effortless Steps (With Pictures)

 How To Use Dell Docking Station With Laptop Closed?

 Dell docking station is one of the most common docking stations which is globally used.
-To use the Dell docking station with the laptop closed, open Control Panel in your windows laptop > Hardware and Sound > Power Options > Select ‘Choose What closing the lid does’ > In ‘When I close the lid’ row select ‘Do nothing’ in the column ‘Plugged in.’
+To use the Dell docking station with the laptop closed, open Control Panel in your Windows laptop > Hardware and Sound > Power Options > Select ‘Choose What closing the lid does’ > In the ‘When I close the lid’ row, select ‘Do nothing’ in the column ‘Plugged in.’

-And in this way, you’ll be easily using your external monitor with the Dell docking station and your laptop closed.
+And in this way, you’ll easily use your external monitor with the Dell docking station and your laptop closed.

 How To Use HP Docking Station With Laptop Closed?